Patient & Visitor Handbook

 Be sure to bring your:

-- Current Ontario health card
+- Current Ontario health card (and other health plan information)

 - All medications you take, including non-prescription drugs such as acetaminophen, vitamins and herbal products.